 The trademarks carried on the statement of financial position were acquired separately and are recognised as assets at their historical cost.
-The trademarks are assessed as having indefinite useful lives and are carried at cost less accumulated impairment losses.
+Trademarks which are considered to be well-established growing brands and product lines for which there is no foreseeable limit to the period in which these assets are expected to generate cash flows, are classified as indefinite useful life assets.